Last updated at Sat, 13 May 2023 17:19:10 GMT

 This blog is a continuation of our blog series on the CIS Critical Controls.

-We’ve now passed the halfway point in the CIS Critical Controls.
+We’ve now passed the halfway point in the CIS Critical Security Controls.
 The 11th deals with Secure Configurations for Network Devices.
 When we say network devices, we’re referring to firewalls, routers, switches, and network IDS setups specifically, but many of these concepts can and should be applied to DHCP/DNS appliances, NAC enforcement appliances, and other solutions, too.
 The goal is to harden these critical network infrastructure devices against compromise, and to establish and maintain visibility into changes that occur on them—whether those changes are made by legitimate administrators or by an adversary.

 The first three of the seven sub-controls state: